laubonghaudoi/Chinese_Rime/README.md

 2. Serve as a useful tool for Chinese language & dialect learners, as one can use phonetic spelling input to practice the standard pronunciation and orthography.
 3. Provide references for academic researches (Linguistics, Sinology, Anthropology, etc.).

 This project also supports the promotion project of non-Mandarin phonetic spelling input.
-For a complete statement of the mission and motivation of the promotion, please read [this page](https://laubonghaudoi.github.io/hanhngiox/blog/mission.html) (Chinese only).
+The main page of this project is here [HanhNigox.net](https://hanhngiox.net/) (Chinese only).

 本倉庫分为四个子文件夹：